-Oprah Cancels Production On Upcoming #MeToo Documentary About Russell Simmons, Cites Creative Differences
+Oprah Cancels Involvement With Upcoming #MeToo Documentary About Russell Simmons, Cites Creative Differences

 Oprah Winfrey has pulled the plug on her involvement in an upcoming #MeToo Documentary featuring a woman who accused Russell Simmons of rape, The Verge reported.

 The documentary was slated to appear on Apple TV+, but Oprah said she will no longer serve as executive producer of the project because she and the filmmakers are “not aligned in” their “creative vision.”

 This marks the second time since launching Apple’s new streaming service has lost one of its projects.
 They delayed the release of their debut film “The Banker” last year.

 Listen to GHOGH with Jamarlin Martin | Episode 68: Jamarlin Martin

 Jamarlin talks about the recent backlash against Lebron James for not speaking up for Joshua Wong and the violent Hong Kong protestors.

 The media mogul made the announcement through a statement via Deadline and other media outlets.
 Her full statement reads: